What is multi-car insurance?

 After the first car, the renewal dates of any new cars added to the policy are synched to renew on the same day as the first car.

-If you’re already part way through your multi-car policy, that may mean you pay a pro-rated amount for the new cars added until they reach the first car’s renewal date.
+If you’re already part way through your multi-car policy, you'll pay a pro-rated amount for any new cars added until they reach the first car’s renewal date.

 What happens to my no-claims bonus (NCB)?